Protected mode: The 386

 With the release of the 386 in 1985, many of the issues preventing widespread adoption of the previous protected mode were addressed.
 The 386 was released with an address bus size of 32 bits, which allows for 2^{32} bytes of memory accessing, equivalent to 4 gigabytes.
 The segment sizes were also increased to 32 bits, meaning that the full address space of 4 gigabytes could be accessed without the need to switch between multiple segments.
 In addition to the increased size of the address bus and segment registers, many other new features were added with the intention of increasing operational security and stability.
 Protected mode is now used in virtually all modern operating systems which run on the x86 architecture, such as Microsoft Windows, Linux, and many others.

-Furthermore, learning from the failures of the 286 protected mode to satisfy the needs for multiuser DOS, Intel added a separate virtual 8086 mode, which allowed multiple virtualized 8086 processors to be emulated on the 386.
+Furthermore, learning from the failures of the 286 protected mode to satisfy the needs for multitasking DOS applications, Intel added a separate virtual 8086 mode, which allowed multiple virtualized 8086 processors to be emulated on the 386.
 Hardware x86 virtualization required for virtualizing the protected mode itself, however, had to wait for another 20 years.